 When things get wet when you’re out shooting, of all the things to keep dry, your tripod probably isn’t top of the list.
 The wet stuff tends to be more of a showstopper with the electronics we carry, not aluminum or carbon sticks.
 And a little bit of rain or the occasional splash usually isn’t much of a problem for tripods.
 But what if it’s wetter than that?
 What if you’re shooting in heavy rain, or in shallow water at the edge of a creek or lake, or under a waterfall, or on a boat with heavy spray?

 That’s where a waterproof tripod might start to look like a good idea.
 I’ve had tripods drown before, and drying them out is a real pain.
 You have to take them to pieces, clean them, air them out, and even the tiniest amount of grit can mess with how smoothly the tripod works afterward.

 The problem occurs when water gets inside the leg tubes.
 The most obvious place that happens is when you’re shooting at the waterline of something like a river or the beach when water can enter from the bottom.
 It’s generally less of an issue in the rain because the legs aren’t as vulnerable to water seeping in from above, but it can most definitely become a problem if you are retracting and extending the legs in damp conditions.

 There aren’t a lot of waterproof tripods on the market.
-There used to the the Gitzo Safari tripods that had a proprietary “Ocean lock” system.
+There used to be the Gitzo Safari tripods that had a proprietary “Ocean lock” system.
 But they’re discontinued.
 Now Sirui has come out with a few waterproof ones that are well-suited to travel photography off the beaten track.

 A happy side-effect of a tripod being waterproof is that it’s also protected against sand and grit from getting inside the legs and locking up the mechanisms or jamming the extensions.
 And I suspect that that protection against sand and dirt is something that a much larger group of photographers would find useful.